LeGroupeDeFer/IAM/README.md

 cd ${PROJECT_ROOT}/backend
 sbt run
 ```
-If everything was setup properly, you should not be able to reach the website at [localhost:8000](http://localhost:8000)
+If everything was setup properly, you should now be able to reach the website at [localhost:8000](http://localhost:8000)

 ### Compiling frontend assets